The Draft and Selective Service

 President Franklin Roosevelt signed the Selective Training and Service Act of 1940 which created the country's first peacetime draft and formally established the Selective Service System as an independent Federal agency within the Department of Defense.

 From 1948 until 1973, during both peacetime and periods of conflict, men were drafted to fill vacancies in the armed forces which could not be filled through voluntary means.

 A lottery drawing - the first since 1942 - was held on December 1, 1969, at Selective Service National Headquarters in Washington, D.C.
-This event determined the order of call for induction during calendar year 1970, that is, for registrants born between January 1, 1944 and December 31, 1950.
-Re-institution of the lottery was a change from the oldest first method, which had been the determining method for deciding order of call.
+This event determined the order of call for induction during the calendar year 1970, that is, for registrants born between January 1, 1944, and December 31, 1950.
+Re-institution of the lottery was a change from the oldest first method, which had been the determining method for deciding the order of call.

 366 blue plastic capsules containing birth dates were placed in a large glass jar and drawn by hand to assign order-of-call numbers to all men within the 18-26 age range specified in Selective Service law.

 With radio, film and TV coverage, the capsules were drawn from the jar, opened, and the dates inside posted in order.
 The first capsule - drawn by Congressman Alexander Pirine (R-NY) of the House Armed Services Committee - contained the date September 14, so all men born on September 14 in any year between 1944 and 1950 were assigned lottery number 1.
 The drawing continued until all days of the year had been matched to lottery numbers.

 In 1973, the draft ended and the U.S. converted to an All-Volunteer military.

 The registration requirement was suspended in April 1975.
 It was resumed again in 1980 by President Carter in response to the Soviet invasion of Afghanistan.
 Registration continues today as a hedge against underestimating the number of servicemen needed in a future crisis